WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 ## Receiving bitcoin

-In order to receive your first bitcoins, you can generate an address in the `Receive` tab.
+In order to receive bitcoins, you can generate an address in the `Receive` tab.
 But first, you must label it with the names of any observers who know that this address is yours.
 For example, if Alice pays you back for last nights pizza, then the label is `Alice`.
-This is an important feature so that you know which coin is from whom, and it will help with your privacy in the future.
+This is an important feature for you to know which coin is from whom, and it will help with your privacy in the future.

 See [this chapter](/using-wasabi/Receive.md) for a tutorial on how to properly label your addresses and receive bitcoin.